-That the Respondent-Applicant came up with a mark that is identical to the Opposer's by pure chance or coincidence suffers from lack of credibility.
+That the Respondent-Applicant came up with a mark which is practically the same mark already used, owned and registered by the Opposer's by pure chance or coincidence suffers from lack of credibility.
 There is no plausible explanation as to how and why the Respondent-Applicant deals in goods using a packaging bearing the mark NIKON together with the word "JAPAN" and some Japanese characters.
-In these kind of cases, the Supreme Court has consistently held that as between the newcomer who by confusion has nothing to lose and everything to gain and one who by honest dealing has already achieve favor with the public, any doubt should be resolved against the newcomer inasmuch as the field from which he can select a desirable trademark to indicate the origin of his product is obviously a large one.
+In these kind of cases, the Supreme Court has consistently held that as between the newcomer who by confusion has nothing to lose and everything to gain and one who by honest dealing has already achieve favor with the public, any doubt should be resolved against the newcomer inasmuch as the field from which he can select a desirable trademark to indicate the origin of his product is obviously a large one.9

 The Respondent-Applicant points out that a trademark registration for the contested mark was issued to one Polymer Rubber Corporation in 1988.
 This would not help the Respondent-Applicant's cause.
 The Trademark Registry, the contents of which this Bureau can take cognizance of via judicial notice, reveals that the trademark registration (No. 38833) was already cancelled.
 Also, the registration was issued to Polymer Rubber Corporation.
-There is nothing in the records that shows the registration having been assigned or transferred from Polymer Rubber Corporation to the Respondent-Applicant.
-The mere fact that two (2) of the Rubber Corporation incorporators/stockholders of Polymer incorporators/stockholders of the Respondent-Applicant is not proof of the supposed transfer of interests over the mark from one corporation to the other.
-Furthermore, Sec.
-20 of Rep. Act No. 166 (the old Law on Trademarks), the governing law at the time registration No. 38833 was issued, and Sec.
-138 of the IP Code provides that a certificate of registration of a mark shall only serve as a prima facie evidence of the validity of the registration, the registrant's ownership of the mark and the registrant's exclusive right to use the same.
-The Supreme Court held10:
+There is nothing in the records that shows the registration having been assigned or transferred from to.